bennettslin/yearlings_bobtail_app/ANNOTATION_TODO.md

 * Annotations have correct dots

 # Awkward assessment
-* Annotations read correctly
+* Annotations read naturally
-* Are there more?
+    * Contractions
-* Put awkward annotations in annotations todo?
+    * Use of "that"
+* Make more gender inclusive
+    * If the general point can be made without specifying gender, do that
+    * Mention Ana and Jacob in afterwords?
+        * Ask about their pronouns